ox-harris/ox-harris/README.md

 - The JavaScript object observability API: [Observer API](https://github.com/webqit/observer)

 <details>
-<summary>Meet me here</summary>
+<summary>...meet me here</summary>

-You'd be right to think I'm a go-getter, and there's a chance I've succeeded once!
+> You'd be right to think I'm a go-getter, and there's a chance I've succeeded once!
 Maybe twice!
 Maybe not in JavaScript!
 But each letter in my name represents dozens of artworks, electronic toys and hand-wired circuit boards I made growing up - before the computer era came in 2012 - yeah, for me!
 (Honourable mentions to the self-driving car and the 10-passenger plane that both never saw the light of day!)

 </details>